largest desert in india

 Flora and Fauna of the largest desert in India

-Largest Desert in India many herbaceous species, including cacti, neem, khejri, and acacia nilotica, can be found in the area as well; these plants have all adapted to the severe desert environment.
+The area is a sanctuary for 141 species of resident and migratory desert birds.
+It is also home to over 25 kinds of snakes and 23 types of lizards.
+In the largest desert in India, many herbaceous species, including cacti, neem, Cheri, and acacia nilotica, can also be found in the area; these plants have all adapted to the severe desert environment.

 Landscape of the largest desert in India

 • Soil Composition: Most of the soil in the Thar Desert is dry and eroded by wind.
 Sand is carried by strong winds from the desert to adjacent fertile areas.
-Dunes in the desert are formed and move due to these winds as well.
+Dunes in the desert also form and move due to these winds.

-• Water Supply: In addition to supplying water to the area, canals like the Indira Gandhi Canal aid in keeping the desert from encroaching on productive land.
+• Water Supply: Besides supplying water to the area, canals like the Indira Gandhi Canal help prevent the desert from encroaching on productive land.

-• Tree Survival: It is hard for many tree species to survive in the severe desert climate.
-Nonetheless, effective plantings of non-native species have been made in the area from nations like Australia, Zimbabwe, Chile, Israel, and Sudan.
-Jojoba has shown itself to be the most promising of them, in terms of both survival and economic viability.
+• Tree Survival: Many tree species struggle to survive the severe desert climate.
+Nonetheless, nations like Australia, Zimbabwe, Chile, Israel, and Sudan have effectively planted non-native species in the area.
+Jojoba has shown itself to be the most promising of them in terms of both survival and economic viability.

 • The 9th-biggest hot subtropical desert in the world, the Thar Desert is the 20th largest overall.

-• A UNESCO biosphere reserve, the Lal Suhanra Biosphere Reserve and National Park is located in Pakistan’s share of the Thar Desert.
+• The Lal Suhanra Biosphere Reserve and National Park is a UNESCO biosphere reserve located in Pakistan’s share of the Thar Desert.

-• The population of Rajasthan resides in the Thar Desert to the extent of about 40%.
+• About 40% of Rajasthan’s population lives in the Thar Desert.
 In this area, the primary jobs held by the locals are farming and ranching.

-• Every year, there are events in the Thar Desert that are eagerly anticipated.
+• Every year, events in the Thar Desert are eagerly anticipated.
 These festivals are conducted throughout the winter and offer entertainment value.

 Largest Desert in the World